Autosize properties

 This function calculates the clipping rectangle for a node.

 The function then checks if the node is rotated.
 If the node requires clipping and is not rotated, a new clipping rectangle is created based on the node's global transform and dimensions.
+If a parent clipping rectangle exists, it is intersected with the node's clipping rectangle (if it exists), or replaces the node's clipping rectangle.

 Finally, the node's parentClippingRect and clippingRect properties are updated.